 If you took Lamaze or another childbirth class, you probably learned that deep breathing can help with pain management.
 Throughout your pregnancy, consider working in another practice that focuses on breathing, like yoga. “[Yoga] breathing techniques and the philosophy of staying present really helped me,” says Bumpie klio79.
 “I think my yoga background helped me to have the endurance and mental focus to get through the experience.”

 Have a support team

 If you’re a social butterfly, you might want a whole team of your nearest and dearest with you (if your hospital allows it).
-But if you feel more comfortable when you’re one-on-one with your guy, make him your only guest in the delivery room.
+But if you feel more comfortable when you’re one-on-one with your partner, make them your only guest in the delivery room.

 Save your energy

 You’ll probably spend much of the first part of labor in your home.
 While you’re there, relax as much as you can, suggests Stein.
 “Don’t get to the hospital exhausted,” she says.
 Try taking a soothing shower, or ask your partner for a tender massage.

 It’s also a good idea to have some snacks (something light and appetizing) and plenty of water, since once you’re at the hospital, you may not be able to eat and you’ll need your energy.

 Some women find that moving around during labor helps baby get into position for birth.
 It can also help you feel less antsy waiting for his arrival after you get to the hospital.
 If you’re up to it, walk the halls.
 Or sit and bounce on an inflatable birthing ball.
 “I loved the birthing ball!” says Bumpie CourtneyR2N.

 Depending on the amenities in your delivery room, you might be able to shower or sit in a tub, which could up your comfort level.
 “I labored in a birthing tub at the hospital, and it made a big difference—the contractions seemed to melt away in the water,” says Bumpie SkiesOfBlue.